Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Some Applications

 \section{Some Applications}

-In this section we discuss some natural applications of using graph reductions to improve estimates of the spectra of certain graphs or equivalently matrices in $\mathbb{W}^{n\times n}$.
+In this section we discuss some natural applications of using graph reductions to improve estimates of the spectra of certain graphs.
 Our first application deals with estimating the spectra of the Laplacian matrix of a given graph.
-Following this we give an algorithm for estimating the spectral radius of a matrix using graph reductions.
+Following this we give a method for estimating the spectral radius of a matrix using graph reductions.
 Last, we use the results of theorem \ref{theorem8} as well as some structural knowledge of a graph to identify particularly useful structural sets.
-The motivation for finding such sets in general is that reducing over them allows for better eigenvalue estimates with minimal effort.
-This is especially useful for establishing eigenvalue estimates for large graphs with known structural properties.